contiv/vpp/docs/dev-guide/EVENT_LOOP.md

 }
 ```

-Event payload is not fully recorded, however, only the event name, description,
+Event payload is not fully recorded, instead the record only collects the event
-return values from event handlers and the associated transaction that was
+name, description, return values from event handlers and the associated
-submitted to VPP-Agent.
+transaction that was submitted to VPP-Agent.

-The records are not kept in-memory forever, however, otherwise the memory usage
+The records are not kept in-memory forever, otherwise the memory usage would
-would grow indefinitely.
-Instead the history is periodically trimmed off
+grow indefinitely.
+Instead the history is periodically trimmed off too old records.
-too old records.
-Maximum allowed age of records can be configured, by default
-it is 24 hours.
+Maximum allowed age of records can be configured and by default it is 24 hours.
+The initialization phase of the agent might be of a greater interest, however,
+therefore it is possible to configure length of a time period since the start
+of the agent with events to be permanently recorded (by default it is the first
+hour of runtime).

 The event history is exposed via [REST API][controller-rest].

 [external-config-guide]: EXTERNAL_CONFIG.md
 [event-loop-diagram]: event-loop/event-loop.png
 [controller-config]: CORE_PLUGINS.md#controller-configuration
-[controller-rest]: CORE_PLUGINS.md#rest-api
+[controller-rest]: CORE_PLUGINS.md#controller-rest-api
 [controller-caches]: CORE_PLUGINS.md#input-data-caching
 [controller-plugin]: https://github.com/contiv/vpp/blob/master/plugins/controller/plugin_controller.go
 [controller-api]: https://github.com/contiv/vpp/tree/master/plugins/controller/api